 1 Th.
 3:2, “…and sent Timothy, our brother and minister of God, and our fellow laborer in the gospel of Christ, to establish you and encourage you concerning your faith…”

 Believers can have stability in trouble because their trouble is only temporary.
 Our troubles will end at the rapture.
 That is why we anticipate that day.
 We live in the light that His coming could be at any moment.
 God calls us to resolute, firm courage about the certainty of the rapture.
 That is why we should not overly concern ourselves about those who financially abuse others.

 Ps.
 73:2-3, “But as for me, my feet had almost stumbled;

 3 For I was envious of the boastful,

 When I saw the prosperity of the wicked.”

-A Christian with the long view of things will have a long temper, a long fuse.
+A Christian with a long view of things will have a long temper, a long fuse.
 He will not retaliate at the first violation of his rights because he knows that God is in control and that His timing is always right.
-This was Joseph’s attitude toward his brothers who wronged him (Ge 50:20).
+This was Joseph’s attitude toward his brothers, who wronged him (Ge 50:20).

 Moses understood the importance of perspective.
 He kept eternal values in view regardless of his adverse circumstances.
 This perspective on life will keep us from discouragement.

 He 11:24-26, “By faith Moses, when he became of age, refused to be called the son of Pharaoh’s daughter, 25 choosing rather to suffer affliction with the people of God than to enjoy the passing pleasures of sin, 26 esteeming the reproach of Christ greater riches than the treasures in Egypt; for he looked to the reward.”